Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tbilisi: 3 to 3.5 hours | 📍 Google Maps | 👉 Book Recommended Akhaltsikhe Tour

-Akhaltsikhe is another awesome day trip from Tbilisi.
-The city is famous for its Rabati Castle which was restored in recent years.
+Akhaltsikhe is famous for its Rabati Castle which was restored in recent years.
 It’s an appropriate attraction because the city’s name in Georgian means “new castle.”
-It bore that name long before the recent renovations, though.
+It bore that name long before the renovations, though.

 The grounds of the Rabati Castle contain a mosque, an Orthodox Church, gardens, and much more.
 A walk here is especially charming around sunset.
 Akhaltsikhe takes a few hours to get from Tbilisi.
-A private tour is one of the best ways to experience this day trip.
+A private tour is one of the best ways to experience this historic place.

 Vardzia